icecube/ppc/doc/index.rst

     *example: NPHO_2=512*

     sets the average number of photons to process in a single thread on a GPU.
 If underscore syntax is used, the number that follows the underscore sets the GPU for which to apply this setting.
 Setting this to 0 takes that GPU out of use.
 Default is 1024.

+  - **HQUO**

+    *Hits QUOtient*

+    *example: HQUO=4*

+    reduces memory footprint of the array of photon hits by the given integer number.
+This may (rarely) cause a buffer overflow and lost hits (with a printed error), if changed from the default value of 1.
+This appears to be necessary on gpu001 (either because of the A40 GPU or AMD CPU when used with CUDA).
+Only applies to the CUDA version of ppc.

   - **XMLT/XMLT_X**